sajidaalisha/Heart-disease-prediction-using-machine-learning/README.md

 This is a classification problem, with input features as a variety of parameters, and the target variable as a binary variable, predicting whether heart disease is present or not.

 Machine Learning algorithms used:
-Logistic Regression
+Logistic Regression,
-Support Vector Machine
+Support Vector Machine,
-K-Nearest Neighbours
+K-Nearest Neighbours,
-Random Forest
+Random Forest.
 Accuracy achieved: 95% (Random Forest)